-I first stumbled upon scamadviser dot com in 2012 when I was searching for profitable online business, and applied to some firms overseas.
+I first stumbled upon scamadviser dot com in 2012 when I was searching for a profitable online business, and applied to some firms overseas.

 Before applying I usually run a quick check on the reputation of such hiring firms to be sure I’d be dealing with the right people.

 I relied heavily on the results I got on scamadviser.com, a website that dubbed itself a resource centre for rating other domain names.

 But I never knew that some of the results on scamadviser.com were fake, untrue and filled with misleading information.

 How did I know that scamadviser.com is a scam?

 When I co-launched a website, I headed straight to scamadviser.com to know the rating of our domain.

 Scamadviser.com’s results about this domain name were totally misleading.
 It says our domain name has been in existence for over 27 years.

 Funny enough, the domain was less than a year old as of December 29, 2016.

 Scamadviser.com has been debated on major websites about the veracity of a domain that rates other domain names worldwide.